zoharfeuer/ML-Final-Project/README.md

 ## Project Overview

-In this machine learning final project, we explore a binary classification problem using various machine learning models.
+In this project, we explore a binary classification problem using various machine learning models.
 The project involves data exploration, preprocessing, modeling, and evaluation stages.
-We aim to build accurate models to predict the binary outcome of the dataset.
 The primary objective is to identify the best-performing model that can classify new data effectively.

+ML models: KNN, ANN, Decision Tree, Adaptive Boosting Evaluation Methods: confusion matrix, ROC Curece, AUC Score.

 ## Dataset Description